Scalable noisy quantum circuits for biased-noise qubits: Results

 while the running time is $T=O\left(\frac{R_B + R_U +n}{\epsilon^2} \log(1/\delta)\right)$. \end{restatable}

 The classical simulability of the restricted Hadamard test can be regarded as the limitation of our approach to construct quantum circuits that are robust to biased noise.
-At the same time, it allows us to introduce an efficient and scalable benchmarking protocol that is tailored at validating the assumption of bias noise on the lever of the whole (possibly complicated) circuit.
+At the same time, it allows us to introduce an efficient and scalable benchmarking protocol that is tailored at validating the assumption of bias noise on the level of the whole (possibly complicated) circuit.
+It allows to validate this assumption in a manner that individual gate tomography couldn't, as we now explain.